What is Glaucoma?

 If eye pressure is high in glaucoma, wouldn't I be able to tell?

 When eye pressure increases gradually, people often have no symptoms at all, apart from occasional eye discomfort or slightly foggy vision.
 Often these people are discovered to have high pressures on a routine eye examination.
-Having a routine eye exam is very important, since diseases like glaucoma cannot be diagnosed early without proper screening because there are often no warning signs before its too late.
-Glaucoma is like "a silent thief in the night" for this reason.
+Having a routine eye exam is very important, since glaucoma is often a silent disease with no warning signs until the advanced stages when some vision loss has already occurred.

 Many over the counter drugs advise not using them if you have glaucoma.
 Should I avoid all these drugs if I have glaucoma?

 If you have narrow angles or angle closure glaucoma, then you should not be using these over the counter medications.
-However, if you have had laser or surgery to fix the narrow drainage canals, then it is safe for you to use them.
+However, if you have had laser or surgery to fix the narrow drainage canals, then it is usually safe for you to use them.
+If you are uncertain, check with your Optometrist or Ophthalmologist first.
 These drugs often have components in them that can cause dilation of the pupils.
 Dilation of pupils can cause the drainage canals to completely close in people who have untreated narrow canals (angles).
 If they close completely, this can cause the eye pressure to suddenly rise and cause pain, headache, loss of vision, nausea, and vomiting.
 If this happens, you should go to your nearest emergency department immediately.